-7 Kannan, P. (2016).
-Vertical Articulation of Cut Scores Across the Grades: Current Practices and Methodological Implications in the Light of the Next Generation of K–12 Assessments (ETS Research Report Series).
-DOI: 10.1002/ets2.12115: Educational Testing Service.
-Retrieved from http://onlinelibrary.wiley.com/doi/10.1002/ets2.12115/abstract

-As with the scale scores, these scores are determined by SBAC performance, they are valid and reliable, can meaningfully differentiate between schools, and can be disaggregated.

-Additionally, the indicators are determined consistently across all schools and LEAs with grades 5-8.

 Graduation Rate.
 Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rates students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State- defined alternate diploma under ESEA section 8101(23) and (25).
 Click here to enter text.